 -lines 478-479: As a suggestion, have you considered incorporating proxies of site productivity, such as chlorophyll-a or, to a lesser extent, turbidity?
 These proxies, which are available at relatively fine resolutions, are known to significantly influence the distribution of filter-feeding species.
 Additionally, what about including temperature?

-You are right but for our study area these proxies are unavailable at needed resolution.
+You are right but for our study area these proxies are unavailable at the required resolution.

 -line 482: It is recommended to use the more commonly recognized terms “high tide” and “low tide” for better clarity.

+Done.
 Thank you for your advice.
-Done.

 -line 484: As an informative comment, although it depends on the sampling strategy and data quality, methods like random forest variable importance could be used to rank the most influential factors.

 Thank you for your advice.
-Perhaps the recent methods of SDM construction like "sdm" R-package will also give additional tools to identify significant factors.
+To note, additional tools for identifying significant factors might also be provided by new methods of SDM construction such as "sdm" R-package.
 We hope to use these methods in analysis of data collected from other MT-ME contact zones.

 -line 499: To my knowledge, including biotic effects in SDM models is currently more challenging than incorporating other important abiotic factors not considered in this study, such as water temperature, turbidity, or better control for depth.

-We excluded mentioning of biotic components (L605-620)
+We have excluded mentioning of biotic components (L605-620)

 -line 504: Please remove the additional space in this line.